dexiouz/Notes/setup-reactNative-on-macOS/index.md

 Installing Xcode will also install the iOS Simulator and all the necessary tools to build your iOS app.

 _Disclaimer_: At the time of this writing, I installed `xcode 12.5` and it was having issues, this made me downgrade to `xcode 12.4`.
 If you experience issues to wit, your ios project wouldn't build, please see if you can downgrade to `xcode 12.4`.
+Or just proceed with downloading `xcode 12.4`.
+Follow this [link](https://xcodereleases.com) to get the required `12.4` version

 ### Configure Command Line Tools
 To configure command line tools after installation of xcode,